aldrinbrillante/aldrinbrillante/README.md

 - 🌱 I’m environment friendly
 - 👯 I enjoy working in teams! (or by myself if needed 🤣)
 - 🥅 2020 Goals: Push Code into my Github more often!!!
-- ⚡ Fun fact: I am in love with traveling the world. 🌎
+- ⚡ Fun fact: I love solving coding problems! 👨🏻‍💻

 ### Connect with me: